 Research degrees in chemistry are offered by members of our academic staff in all areas of contemporary chemistry, including:

-Bachelor of Science (Advanced) majoring in Maths and Chemistry
+Bachelor of Science (Advanced), major in Maths and Chemistry